Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Sāvatthī.
+The Buddha was staying in Sāvatthī.
 At that time, Kāli bhikkhunī gave the going forth to a Licchavi woman, who was born as the third child, and who lived closely together with lay people and non-Buddhist renunciates.

 The bhikkhunīs told Mahāpajāpatī, and she fully informed the World-honored One of this matter.
 The Buddha said: “Summon that bhikkhunī.”
 When she came, he asked her: “Did you really do this?”
 She answered: “I really did this, World-honored One.”
 The Buddha said: “This is an unwholesome thing.
 From now on, it’s no longer allowed to live closely together.”
 The Buddha told Mahāpajāpatī Gotamī: “Convene all the bhikkhunīs living in the vicinity of Sāvatthī. … Those who have already heard it should listen again: